Steering Large Language Models for Machine Translation Personalization: Experiments

 \subsection{Setup}

-\paragraph{Model selection} We evaluate our methods on the same three models used for our preliminary evaluation of~\Cref{sec:preliminary}.
+\paragraph{Model selection} We evaluate our methods on the Llama 3.1 and Gemma models previously used in~\Cref{sec:preliminary}.
 Our selection is guided by the availability of open-source pre-trained SAEs, which can be otherwise computationally expensive to train.
-For Gemma models, we employ SAEs from the GemmaScope suite~\citep{lieberum-etal-2024-gemma}; for the Llama~3.1 model we employ the SAE released by~\citep{goodfire_sae}.
+For Gemma models, we employ SAEs from the GemmaScope suite~\citep{lieberum-etal-2024-gemma}, while for the Llama~3.1 model we use the SAE by~\citet{goodfire_sae}.
 GemmaScope SAEs are available for every model layer, enabling us to steer Gemma models on their most informative layers for the task, which we identified in \Cref{sec:probing}.
-On the contrary, a single SAE for the 19th layer is available for Llama, hence limiting our evaluation of SAE steering and potentially producing sub-optimal steering result for that model.
+On the contrary, a single SAE for the 19th layer is available for Llama, hence limiting our evaluation of SAE steering and potentially producing sub-optimal steering results for that model.

-\paragraph{Metrics} We evaluate our approaches on a held-out test set sourced from the \textsc{par3} dataset for personalization and output quality.
-For personalization, we use the \classifier{}s described in~\Cref{sec:discern}.
-We define three submetrics employing the classifier probability distribution over the three classes (\MT, \Hone, \Htwo) to better analyze different aspects of classifiers predictions.
-First, we compute \textbf{H} accuracy as the \classifier{}'s total probability assigned to human-like translations, $p($\Hone$)~+~p($\Htwo$)$, thereby measuring the generic \textit{human-like} style of the text.
-To measure personalization, we employ the personalization \textbf{P}, corresponding only to the human translation currently selected as target (\Hone~or \Htwo).
-Finally, the more stringent \textbf{\pflip} metric measures the proportion of examples for which the applied conditioning procedure (either prompting or steering) causally influences the resulting \classifier{} prediction, identifying examples for which the label flips from \MT~to the desired target.

-To ensure that our interventions do not result in a degradation of overall translation quality, we also employ \comet{}\footnote{\href{https://huggingface.co/Unbabel/wmt22-comet-da}{Unbabel/wmt22-comet-da}}~\citep{rei-etal-2020-comet} using the personalized translation as reference.
+\paragraph{Metrics} We evaluate our approaches on a held-out test set sourced from the \textsc{par3} dataset.
+For assessing style accuracy, we use the \classifier{}s described in~\Cref{sec:discern}.
+We define three submetrics employing the classifier probability distribution over the three classes (\MT, \Hone, \Htwo) to better analyze different aspects of model outputs.
+First, we define the \textbf{H} accuracy as the \classifier{}'s total probability assigned to human-like translations, $p($\Hone$)~+~p($\Htwo$)$, thereby measuring generic \textit{human-like} features of the text.
+We instead define \textbf{P} accuracy as the probability of the desired $H^+$ class, which corresponds to specific stylistic traits of a human translator.
+Finally, we use \textbf{\pflip} to indicate the proportion of examples for which the \classifier{} prediction flips from \MT~ to $H^+$ after prompting or steering is applied, pinpointing examples for which the method has an observable effect on generation style.
+To ensure that our interventions do not result in a degradation of overall translation quality, we also employ \comet{}\footnote{\href{https://huggingface.co/Unbabel/wmt22-comet-da}{Unbabel/wmt22-comet-da}}~\citep{rei-etal-2020-comet} using the $H^+$ as reference.